dzhavat/dzhavat.github.io/_posts/posts/2019-08-19-vs-code-extension-that-lets-you-open-the-mdn-docs-of-a-css-property.md

 ---
 layout: post
 title: VS Code extension that lets you open the MDN docs of a CSS property
-updated: 2019-09-10
+updated: 2022-01-01
 category: posts
 ---

+**Update 2**: After the extension was deprecated almost two years ago, it was time to move on.
+I removed it from the Marketplace and archived the repo.
+All links to it from this post were also removed.
+A heartfelt thank you to everyone who used the extension ❤️

-**Update**: As of [v1.38](https://code.visualstudio.com/updates/v1_38), VS Code supports the functionality provided by this extension natively as well!
+**Update 1**: As of [v1.38](https://code.visualstudio.com/updates/v1_38), VS Code supports the functionality provided by this extension natively as well!
 I’m quite happy about it because I didn’t know they were going to implement something similar.
 And what’s even better is that they also show a link to MDN for HTML elements!
 Now go and update to the latest version of VS Code.
 It’s worth it! 😎

 ---

 After releasing [my first VS Code extension](https://dzhavat.github.io/2019/08/13/vs-code-extension-that-shows-the-initial-value-of-a-css-property.html) last week, I got an idea for another one.
 This one lets you open the MDN docs of a CSS property.
 Quite simple!
 The link appears on hover.

-The extension is conveniently called [CSS to MDN](https://marketplace.visualstudio.com/items?itemName=dzhavat.css-to-mdn).
+The extension is conveniently called “_CSS to MDN_”.

 Here’s a demo: